dmitriilezine/AzureSecureAdministration/DeployADDS.md

 ```
 ### This deployment will do the following:
 - Install 2 Windows 2016 Server VM with the ADDS domain.
 Current deployment supports top level domain name only (ie contoso.com)
+- Both VMs configured as DNS servers.
-- DIAD ImportExportAD package is applied to ADDS
+- DIAD ImportExportAD package is applied to ADDS.
+This creates Tier 0, 1, 2 OUs/GPOs
 - Install 1 Windows 2016 Server VM with ADCS role.
-Enterprise Root Issuing CA. Adds a few custom certificate templates that can be used for certificate enrollment.
+Enterprise Root Issuing CA. Adds a few custom certificate templates that can be used for certificate enrollment in this environment.
 - All VMs are joined to DomainControllers Subnet
 - It will encrypt each VM with ADE
 - It will configure each VM diagnostics with diagnostics storage account